p-duke/bonobos-code-challenge/README.md

 Additional improvements:
 * Pagination for larger data sets that could portion our data while optimizing for speed.
 * JSON based token authentication if we suddenly have users that want to purchase the products listed.
 That would mean that each api request would need to have a valid token and user.
-If valid it would generate a token that would have an expiration date for a particular user session.
+Once valid it would generate a token that would have an expiration date for a particular user session.

 I enjoyed spending time thinking through how to build this application, especially when it came to parsing the data, and building the api.
-I hope you enjoy it!
+I hope you enjoy it and would appreciate any feedback.
 Thanks!

 - Peter